gain-s/Aether/docs/ISSUES.md

 # Implementation Issues & Task Breakdown: Database Setup

+> **Note:** The tasks and priorities in this document are subject to the process outlined in `docs/TUNE-SETTINGS.md`.
+All tune settings and checklist items in that document take precedence over any other implementation or infrastructure work described here.
+Please ensure the tune settings are completed and verified before proceeding with further database or feature development.

 ## Purpose

 This section provides a detailed breakdown of the implementation tasks for Database Setup, as outlined in the Core Infrastructure section of the MVP Checklist and NEXT_STEPS.